 For Server-Device, Application and Custom Monitors

-For Server-Device, Application and Custom monitors, your system or application is being monitored locally on your machine by the installed Monitis Agent (see Downloading and Installing Monitis Smart Agent), or Monitis JMX Agent for Java/JMX monitor (see Downloading and Installing java/JMX Agent).
+For Server-Device, Application and Custom monitors, your system or application is being monitored locally on your machine by the installed Monitis Agent (see Downloading and Installing Monitis Smart Agent).
 Therefore, unlike Uptime, Transaction and Full Page Load monitors, there is no location testing for these monitor types.

-For Server-Device, Application and Custom monitors, alert rule is defined based on the number of repetitive failures, as shown below for Bandwidth and Tomcat monitors.
+For Server-Device, Application and Custom monitors, alert rule is defined based on the number of repetitive failures, as shown below for Bandwidth monitor.

 For most Server-Device, Application and Custom monitors, you need also to specify the monitor’s failure condition as part of the Alert Rule.

-The failure condition is generally crossing of the set threshold by some metric, as shown in the above screens for Bandwidth and Tomcat monitors.
+The failure condition is generally crossing of the set threshold by some metric, as shown in the above screens for Bandwidth monitor.